pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 Allocating a new pktmbuf requires the user to specify the mempool from which the pktmbuf should be taken.
 For any newly-allocated pktmbuf, it contains one segment, with a length of 0.
-The offset to data is initialized to have some bytes of headroom in the buffer (CNE_PKTMBUF_HEADROOM).
+The offset to data is initialized to have some bytes of headroom in the buffer (FGEN_PKTMBUF_HEADROOM).

 Freeing a pktmbuf means returning it into its original mempool.
 The content of an pktmbuf is not modified when it is stored in a pool (as a free pktmbuf).